fork52/Sudoku-Solver/README.md

 ## Using the solvers

 Use the classes in sudoku_solver.py file to solve sudoku puzzles in the form of 2D lists in python.
-Currently, the `CSP_with_MRV` is the most efficient solver of all the classes I have implemented.
+Currently, the `CP_with_MRV` is the most efficient solver of all the classes I have implemented.

 1. Create a Sudoku puzzle with blanks marked by 0's:
 ```python